rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ![](/assets/images/trailblazer/operation-bpmn-1.png)

+The chain of “successful” boxes in the top is the success (or `right` ) track.
+The lower chain is the failure ( or `left`) track.

-- `step` always puts the task on the upper, “right” track, but with two outputs per box: one to the next successful step, one to the nearest fail box.
-The chain of “successful” boxes in the top is the success `right track`.
-The lower chain is the failure `left track`.
+- `step` always puts the task on the success track, but with two outputs per box: one to the next successful step, one to the nearest fail box.
-- `pass` is on the right track, but without an outgoing connection to the left track.
+- `pass` is on the success track, but without an outgoing connection to the failure track.
 It is always assumed successful.
 The return value is ignored.
-- `fail` puts the box on the failure track and doesn’t connect it back to the right track.
+- `fail` puts the box on the failure track and doesn’t connect it back to the success track.

 ---